 Folks used to always use double broilers for this but as long as you have a nice thick saucepan, this works perfectly.
 I haven’t used a double boiler since my college culinary classes and even then we only used it once and then we learned how to live happily without it.

 This isn’t a salvation issue folks, just go with whatever cranks your tractor and encourage your neighbor to do the same.
-I do about one layer of wafers, one of pudding, one of wafers, one of pudding.
+I do about one layer of the wafers, one of pudding, one of the wafers, one of pudding.
 But you can get fancy and add more layers if you like.
-Apparently I was having a fancy day when this picture was taken.
+Apparently, I was having a fancy day when this picture was taken.
 It happens.

 If you want to top it with meringue, put your egg whites in a clean mixing bowl and beat ’em until they get foamy.
 Then add your sugar and beat again until stiff peaks form.